 Sadly, many agile teams have plateaued.
 While continuous improvement is a critical foundation for agile methods, these teams have stopped making progress and are no longer developing new capabilities to benefit themselves and their organizations.

 Such teams lack the right direction, the right focus, or the right conditions for deliberate practice.

 While there are many valid destinations on the pathway to Agile Fluency, and progress isn’t always needed, lack of progress is often due to misunderstandings about what capabilities the team needs, what benefits to expect from those capabilities, and the organizational investment necessary to progress.

 Understand where your organization needs to be

-There is no right destination on the pathway to Agile Fluency.
-Investment at any point along the pathway to Agile Fluency can yield benefits.
+There is no right destination on the pathway through Agile Fluency.
+Investment at any point along the pathway can yield benefits.

-Some organizations are winning when they realize the collaboration, transparency, and cost savings that will come from focusing on value.
+Some organizations are winning when they realize the collaboration, transparency, and cost savings that come from Focusing on business results.

-Other organizations require the minimal defects and high productivity that allows them to ship on cadence and receive the market boost that comes from consistently delivering value when the market demands.
+Other organizations require the minimal defects and high productivity that allows them to ship on cadence and receive the market boost that comes from consistently Delivering when the market demands.

-Yet other organizations need to anticipate the market, dance with change and receive the benefits that come to the disrupters who can smoothly optimize value and apply their market expertise in completely new ways.
+Yet other organizations need to anticipate the market, dance with change and receive the benefits that come from smoothly Optimizing their value and applying their market expertise in new ways.

 Your “Best-Fit” Agile